OpenModelica/OpenModelica/UsersGuide/source/ompython.rst

 OMPython provides user friendly features like:

 -  Interactive session handling, parsing, interpretation of commands and Modelica expressions for evaluation, simulation, plotting, etc.

 -  Interface to the latest OpenModelica API calls.

 -  Optimized parser results that give control over every element of the output.

 -  Helper functions to allow manipulation on Nested dictionaries.

 -  Easy access to the library and testing of OpenModelica commands.

 Test Commands
 ~~~~~~~~~~~~~

 OMPython provides two classes for communicating with OpenModelica i.e.,
 OMCSession and OMCSessionZMQ.
 Both classes have the same interface,
 the only difference is that OMCSession uses omniORB and OMCSessionZMQ
 uses ZeroMQ.
-All the examples listed down uses OMCSession but if you
+All the examples listed down uses OMCSessionZMQ but if you
-want to test OMCSessionZMQ simply replace OMCSession with OMCSessionZMQ.
+want to test OMCSession simply replace OMCSessionZMQ with OMCSession.
+We
+recommend to use OMCSessionZMQ.

-To test the command outputs, simply create an OMCSession object by
+To test the command outputs, simply create an OMCSessionZMQ object by
 importing from the OMPython library within Python interepreter.
 The
 module allows you to interactively send commands to the OMC server and
 display their output.

-To get started, create an OMCSession object:
+To get started, create an OMCSessionZMQ object:

->>> from OMPython import OMCSession
+>>> from OMPython import OMCSessionZMQ
->>> omc = OMCSession()
+>>> omc = OMCSessionZMQ()

 .. omc-mos ::
   :ompython-output: